ask-santosh/Face-Clustering-and-Montage-Creation-By-Using-MTCNN/README.md

 # Face-Clustering-and-Montage-Creation-By-Using-MTCNN
 Creating a face cluster based on the highest confidence score and showing it in using opencv montage .
+This project is basically focussed on images only .

 ### Execution
 1. Put your image on Input and Output folder